 What is a Dry Drunk Personality?

-If you have dry drunk personality, this means that you have recovered from alcohol by becoming sober but you still “act drunk.”
+If you have a dry drunk personality, this means that you have recovered from alcohol by becoming sober but you still “act drunk.”
 In other words, you are still dealing with the underlying issues that caused you to drink in the first place.
-This is also known as post-acute withdrawal symptom or PAWS.
-Although, the name may hold a negative connotation, it is nothing to be ashamed about and in fact, many people experience these symptoms following recovery.
+This is also known as post-acute withdrawal symptoms or PAWS.
+Although the name may hold a negative connotation, it is nothing to be ashamed of and in fact, many people experience these symptoms following recovery.

 Inland Detox’s comprehensive alcohol therapy program can help determine the underlying cause for why you are drinking alcohol and what strategies will best help you overcome them.
 We would love to help you or your loved one with an alcohol addiction problem, and we are here for you.